nadrane/blog/content/_posts/2018-12-13-a-performance-guide-to-gatsbyjs/a-performance-guide-to-gatsbyjs.md

 ---
 date: 2018-12-13
-title: 'One Simple Performance Tip to Optimize GatsbyJS Static Sites'
+title: "One Simple Performance Tip to Optimize GatsbyJS Static Sites"
 categories: [Javascript]
+url: a-performance-guide-to-gatsbyjs
 ---

 In my article [comparing Gatsby to Hexo](/hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators), I talked about my experience switching writing this blog using [Hexo](https://hexo.io/) and then later using [Gatsby](https://www.gatsbyjs.org/).
 In the process, the size of my initial page ballooned 5x.